oscar-system/Oscar.jl/docs/src/index.md

 ## Goal

-The package FTheoryTools.jl aims to automate a number of recuring and (at least in part) tedious computations in F-theory model building as described in large detail in [Wei18](@cite).
+The package FTheoryTools.jl aims to automate a number of recurring and (at least in part) tedious computations in F-theory model building as described in large detail in [Wei18](@cite).
 Specifically, we focus on the following setups:
 * 4d F-theory compactifications,
 * defined by a global and singular Weierstrass model as codimension 1 locus of a toric ambient space $Y$,